 - Elections for officers of the Chamber are held at the annual meeting each September.

 - The board of directors hires a president and CEO and other office staff as necessary to carry on the work of the organization.
-An office is staffed full time, five days a week.

 - Members are invited to attend meetings and participate on several standing committees, such as marketing, special events, government affairs, membership and human resources.